 What is a transaction at an undervalue?
 It is a transaction that has been entered into at a relevant time.
+This is set out in sections 238 and 339 of the insolvency act 1986.

 From the point of view of insolvency proceedings, a transaction at an undervalue will not be a problem if it is provided at a time when the company or individual is solvent.
 However, it will be a relevant time if the individual or company becomes insolvent as a consequence of entering into the transaction at an undervalue.